aleshkashell/UTK/README.md

 # UTK
 This is simple program for accounting.
-This make for own use.
+This have made for own use.